Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Is It the Same as Filet Mignon
+Is It the Same as Filet Mignon?

-The cut of beef that it comes from is known as the filet mignon.
+The cut of beef that beef tenderloin comes from is known as the filet mignon.
 I suppose you could call it a filet mignon roast, but the more technical term is a beef tenderloin.
 So yes, it is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.

-How Much Does It Cost
+How Much Does It Cost?

+For 2 2-pound beef tenderloin roasts like the ones I used in this recipe, you can expect to pay a little over $100, which will feed 8 people.
 Since there is not a lot of fat on it, the higher the grade the more marbling of fat will be on it, so in this case, buy the more premium grade.

-How Many Minutes Per Pound Do You Cook It
+How Many Minutes Per Pound Do You Cook It?

-- 425° at 12-14 minutes per pound for rare to medium-rare (125° internal temperature)
+- Cook at 275° at 10-12 minutes per pound for rare to medium-rare (120°-125° internal temperature)

-- 425° at 15-17 minutes for a medium-rare to medium (135° internal temperature)
+- 275° at 15-17 minutes for a medium-rare to medium (135° internal temperature)

-- 425° at 18-22 minutes for a medium-well to well done (150° internal temperature)
+- Cook at275° at 18-22 minutes for a medium-well to well done (150° internal temperature)

-Best Way to Cook It
+Best Way to Cook Beef Tenderloin